 - Product liability, where manufacturers of products designed to protect against, treat, or test for the cornavirus are sued when these products fail to perform perfectly.

-- Medical malpractice, where frontline responders to the coronavirus are sued for care decisions they made or did not make when rendering COVID-19-related medical services.
+- Medical liability, where frontline responders to the coronavirus are sued for care decisions they made or did not make when rendering COVID-19-related medical services.

 - Securities litigation, where companies are sued for allegedly failing to give sufficient warning of the economic fallout of the coronavirus to investors in time for them to avoid related losses.